Create a

 Paid time off (PTO) is any policy or program that compensates employees at their current regular level of pay for taking time away from their work duties and responsibilities.
 As we will see, it can be used for many purposes and timeframes that the organization typically defines.
 It is most commonly available for employees to use for:

 The amount of paid time off offered by U.S. organizations varies, typically based on the job level, employment tenure, and industry standards.
-For example, the U.S. Bureau of Labor Statistics reports that vacation days (separate from paid holidays) offered by private employers average 11 days annually after one year of service and escalate to 15 days after five years, 20 days after 20 years of service, etc. It finds that 79% of private-sector employees were eligible for paid vacations and holidays in 2023.
+For example, the U.S. Bureau of Labor Statistics reports that vacation days (separate from paid holidays) offered by private employers average 11 days annually after one year of service and increase to 15 days after five years, 20 days after 20 years, and so on.
+It finds that 79% of private-sector employees were eligible for paid vacations and holidays in recent years.

 How (and to what extent) organizations provide access to paid leave varies, with three primary methods:

 The advantages and disadvantages of each vary, although employees have their preferences (see below).
 The separate policies approach allows organizations to control the time explicitly taken for personal enjoyment, medical or family needs, or common holidays.
-It also requires that employees disclose the reason for the planned or unplanned absence, which many feel unnecessarily exposes their personal information and preferences for privacy.
+It also requires that employees disclose the reason for their planned or unplanned absence, which many feel unnecessarily exposes their personal information and privacy preferences.

-The PTO bank approach is more popular with employees, as it circumvents the privacy issue and provides greater flexibility for those caring for children, aging parents, spouses, or partners experiencing health issues.
-For healthier employees, it gives more flexibility to pursue personal interests or enjoy downtime, such as taking a day off for a tournament, a long weekend, etc.
+The PTO bank approach is more popular with employees, as it addresses privacy concerns and provides greater flexibility for those caring for children, aging parents, or spouses or partners experiencing health issues.
+For healthier employees, it offers greater flexibility to pursue personal interests or enjoy downtime, such as taking a day off for a tournament or a long weekend.

-Unlimited time off policies are more frequently seen in highly demanding and competitive labor markets, where they are meant to attract and retain high-value and “critical skill” employees and job candidates.
-These policies are balanced with statements and reminders that the time taken away from the job cannot negatively impact the meeting of job requirements or business deliverables.
+Unlimited time-off policies are more common in highly demanding, competitive labor markets, where they are meant to attract and retain high-value, “critical skill” employees and job candidates.
+These policies are balanced with statements and reminders that time taken away from the job cannot negatively affect meeting job requirements or business deliverables.

-An important note on leave is that the Family Medical Leave Act (FMLA) requires that covered organizations provide job-protected time away from the job for illnesses of the employee or their spouse, child, or parent for up to 12 weeks per year.
+An important note on leave is that the Family and Medical Leave Act (FMLA) requires covered organizations to provide job-protected time away from the job for the employee's or their spouse, child, or parent's illness, up to 12 weeks per year.
 That requires that organizations only provide unpaid leave for that time.
-That said, industry research finds that 60% of organizations currently offer paid parental leave, including 89% for bereavement, 35% for sick children, and 34% for the care of other family member’s illnesses.
+That said, industry research finds that 60% of organizations currently offer paid parental leave, including 89% for bereavement, 35% for sick children, and 34% for the care of other family members’ illnesses.

 Issues in the availability and use of paid time off